 Executive Committee Members: The Executive Committee currently consists of three directors: Messrs.
 Goldberg, Maffei and Gregory B. Maffei (Chair) Philips, with Mr. Maffei serving as Chair of the committee.
-Matt Goldberg Jeremy G. Philips (Lead Independent Director) The Executive Committee is appointed by the Board to assist the Board with such matters as may be delegated by the Board from time to time, in the management of the business and affairs of the Company in the interim between meetings of the Board, including: major borrowings, issuances of equity or debt securities and other financing and capital raising transactions; • stock repurchases and dividends; the Company's capital allocation strategy; and strategic transactions and investments.
+Matt Goldberg Jeremy G. Philips (Lead Independent Director) The Executive Committee is appointed by the Board to assist the Board with such matters as may be delegated by the Board from time to time, in the management of the business and affairs of the Company in the interim between meetings of the Board, including: major borrowings, issuances of equity or debt securities and other financing and capital raising transactions; • stock repurchases and dividends; • the Company's capital allocation strategy; and • strategic transactions and investments.
 The Executive Committee met informally throughout 2024.
-Nominating and Corporate Governance Committee

-Members: Betsy L. Morgan (Chair) Jeremy G. Philips The Nominating and Corporate Governance Committee of the Board currently consists of two directors: Ms. Morgan and Mr. Philips with Ms. Morgan serving as Chair of the committee.
+Nominating and Corporate Governance Committee rommung und corporate covernance committee Members: Jeremy G. Philips (Chair) Betsy L. Morgan The Nominating and Corporate Governance Committee of the Board currently consists of two directors: Ms. Morgan and Mr. Philips with Mr. Philips serving as Chair of the committee.
 Each member satisfies the independence requirements under the current standards imposed by the rules of the SEC and Nasdaq.
-The Nominating and Corporate Governance Committee is appointed by the Board to assist the Board with a variety of matters discussed in detail in the Nominating and Corporate Governance Committee charter, including: • identifying individuals qualified to become Board members and recommending to the Board any director nominees; • conducting periodic reviews of the performance of the Board and each of its committees; • recommending to the Board director nominees for each committee; • assisting the Board in overseeing any applicable corporate policies; and • considering, developing and recommending to the Board matters of corporate governance, including consideration of corporate governance guidelines.
+The Nominating and Corporate Governance Committee is appointed by the Board to assist the Board with a variety of matters discussed in detail in the Nominating and Corporate Governance Committee charter, including: identifying individuals qualified to become Board members and recommending to the Board any director nominees; ٠ conducting periodic reviews of the performance of the Board and each of its committees; ٠ recommending to the Board director nominees for each committee; • assisting the Board in overseeing any applicable corporate policies; and considering, developing and recommending to the Board matters of corporate governance, including consideration of corporate governance guidelines.
 The Nominating and Corporate Governance Committee was established on April 29, 2025.
 A copy of the Nominating and Corporate Governance Committee Charter is available on our website.